by Dr. C.H. Weaver M.D. updated 8/2021

 Treatment of VHL usually involves surgery to remove the tumors before they become harmful.
 Certain tumors can also be treated with focused high-dose irradiation.
 Individuals with VHL need careful monitoring by a physician and/or medical team familiar with the disorder.

-In addition to the ongoing Phase 2 Study-004 trial, belzutifan is being evaluated in Phase 3 trials as monotherapy and as part of a combination regimen in previously treated patients and as part of a combination regimen as a first-line treatment for advanced clear cell RCC.
+Belzutifan is currently being evaluated in Phase 3 trials as part of a combination regimen in previously treated patients and as part of a combination regimen as a first-line treatment for advanced clear cell RCC.

 About Belzutifan (MK-6482)